-The tea garden Qingshan (agriculture and preprocessing) and the operating company Chenzhou-Jietan (management and final processing) are located in the Chinese province of Hunan in the administrative district of Yuanling.
+The tea garden Qingshan (agriculture and preprocessing) and the operating company Chenzhou-Jietan (management and processing) are located in the Chinese province of Hunan in the administrative district of Yuanling.
 The final processing is done in the factory of Guzhang Organic Tea Industry Co.
 Ltd..

 The tea garden is situated on a peninsula in the middle of a water reservoir.
 People can reach the island by ferry.
 Most goods are also transported via ferryboat.
 With the support of Fairbiotea, a street has been completed in 2013, whereby the peninsula is now accessible, too.